-The performance will vary per brand.
-BTUs are used to rate the power output of your burners or oven.
+The performance will vary by brand.
+BTUs (British Thermal Units) are used to rate the power output of your burners or oven.

 The drawback to an open burner is the cleaning.
 Any overflow could potentially find its way down below the rangetop surface.

 Many companies now offer a powerful sealed burner.
 Burners are typically rated from 15,000 to 25,000 BTUs.